Bennett206/CSGO_Demo_Parser/README.md

 ## Features:
 - Creates the `ParsedReplays` directory if it doesn't exist within the script directory.
 - Ignores all file extensions except for `.dem`.
-- Will only parse demos that have not been parsed yet (ones that aren't found in the `ParsedReplays` directory).
+- Will only parse demos that have not been parsed yet (ones that aren't found in the `ParsedReplays` directory)